The job market is extremely competitive, so how can you utilise the internet to make some money and further your career?

 For freelancers, it's an easy way to reach a huge audience of potential employers.
 When you register you'll need to create a profile and list your relevant skills.
 People in need of a worker will then post a job they need doing, and if your skills marry up, you'll be put in contact.

-This Australian-based website connects people across the world and currently has more than 4,208,194 freelancers in 234 countries registered, making it one of the largest online resources for finding a job.
+This Australian-based website connects people across the world and currently has more than 22 million freelancers registered across the globe, making it one of the largest online resources for finding a job.

-Freelancer.co.uk's size is appealing, with 2,228 projects posted in the past 24 hours alone, and as a freelancer it's free to register and build a portfolio.
+Freelancer.co.uk's size is appealing, with more than 10 million jobs posted since launch, and as a freelancer it's free to register and build a portfolio.

 Freelance Parents Network